 If money is tight, you may be able to get benefits.
-Claiming benefits is a complicated process, so you're best off speaking to an expert - an adviser at your nearest Citizens Advice or welfare advice centre can work out which benefits you can claim and help you fill in the application forms.
+Claiming benefits is a complicated process, so you're best off speaking to an expert - an adviser at Citizens Advice or welfare advice centre can work out which benefits you can claim and help you fill in the application forms.

 What if I'm having problems?

 Caring for someone can be very hard.
 Everyone goes through bad patches and it's normal to feel frustrated, angry, let down, anxious, helpless, scared, guilty or sad.
 Some young carers feel so unhappy that they end up running away, self-harming, drinking or taking drugs to cope.
 If you're in this situation, you may feel that no-one understands what you're going through and no-one can help, but they can.
 Try talking to: